Friday, May 30, 2014

 Miss Tinkerbell

-On the other end of the size scale is Tinkerbell, Doug and Suzanne's little toy poodle; she would be after-dinner dental floss for a dog the size of Michael.
 Tinkerbell has an array of outfits, bows, ribbons, and even a beautiful pink life-jacket for boating events.
-She is well mannered and welcome in most restaurants, enjoying the view from her own chair.
+She is well-mannered and welcome in most restaurants, enjoying the view from her own chair.

 We have also met Willie, who is adored by Ceil and Dick.
 He is a perfect guest at the dinner table, handsome and polite.

-We call him Star-Dog (name is Peluche - teddy bear)
+We call him Star-Dog (name is Peluche, Teddy Bear)

 Along the malecon (seawall) on the east side of the island is a cute butterscotch-coloured mutt who sticks his head out through the star-shaped holes in a brick wall, woofing a hello to passersby.
-If you mention Star-Dog, anyone who walks that route knows the dog, and has likely had a conversation with him.
+If you mention Star-Dog, anyone who walks that route knows the dog and has likely had a conversation with him.
 He seems friendly, but I don't invade his territory.
 It's his job to warn off intruders.

-These guys are well-cared for - roof-top alarm system
+These guys are well-cared for - rooftop alarm system.

 Handsome dude - brown, white and pale pink

 And then there are the dogs who are enjoyed as companions, friends.
-Wandering around the various neighbourhoods with my camera, I noticed a house that was painted pink, white and chocolate brown, to match their beautiful pooch whose coat was a combination of brown, white, and pale pink splotches.
-The owners grinned when I complimented their dog, and their house, nodding in agreement that he is a very handsome dude.
+Wandering around the various neighbourhoods with my camera, I noticed a house painted pink, white and chocolate brown, to match their beautiful pooch whose coat was a combination of brown, white, and pale pink splotches.
+The owners grinned when I complimented their dog and their house, nodding in agreement that he is a very handsome dude.

 Looks like a sleeping bear!